 Notable firings and resignations from Trump's White House

-WASHINGTON – Notable firings and resignations from President Donald Trump's White House since he took office on Jan.
+Notable firings and resignations from President Donald Trump's White House since he took office on Jan.
 20, 2017.

 —Oct.
 9: Trump announces U.N.
 Ambassador Nikki Haley's resignation, effective at end of the year.

 —Aug.
-29: Trump announces that White House Counsel Don McGahn would leave sometime in the fall.
+29: Trump announces that White House counsel Don McGahn would leave sometime in the fall.

 —July 5: Environmental Protection Agency Administrator Scott Pruitt